Successor-Predecessor Intrinsic Exploration: Introduction

-One of the most successful recent intrinsic exploration algorithms~\cite{machado2020count} uses the successor representation (SR;~\cite{dayan1993improving,gershman18}) to generate intrinsic rewards.
+One of the most successful recent intrinsic exploration algorithms~\citep{machado2020count} uses the successor representation (SR;~\citep{dayan1993improving,gershman18}) to generate intrinsic rewards.
 The SR represents each state in terms of successor states.
-The row norms of the SR can be used as an intrinsic reward that generalises count-based exploration \cite{machado2020count}.
+The row norms of the SR can be used as an intrinsic reward that generalises count-based exploration \citep{machado2020count}.
 As we discuss in Section~\ref{sec: method}, the SR contains not only prospective information, but also retrospective information about expected predecessors.
-This information can be utilised to construct a novel intrinsic reward which overcomes some of the problems associated with purely prospective intrinsic rewards.
+This information can be utilised to construct a novel intrinsic reward which overcomes some of the problems associated with purely prospective intrinsic rewards, such as untargeted exploration, the augmented reward function is non-stationary, and asymptotic uniformity.

 We provide a brief overview of background and relevant literature in Section~\ref{sec: prelim}, and formally introduce the novel intrinsic exploration method, \textit{Successor-Predecessor Intrinsic Exploration} (SPIE), in Section~\ref{sec: method}.
 We propose two instantiations of SPIE for discrete and continuous state spaces, with comprehensive empirical examinations of properties of SPIE in discrete state space.
 We show that SPIE facilitates more efficient exploration, in terms of improved sample efficiency of learning and higher asymptotic return, through empirical evaluations on both discrete and continuous environments in Section~\ref{sec: experiments}.